PLEASE READ THE FOLLOWING CONDITIONS CAREFULLY BEFORE COMPLETING YOUR BOOKING.

-2.3 The Customer's acceptance of a quotation for Services by the Centre by submitting a booking (whether via an online form, or in writing or verbally over the phone or in person), constitutes an offer by the Customer to purchase the Services specified on these Conditions.
-No offer placed by the Customer shall be accepted by the Centre other than:
+2.3 The Customer acceptance of a quotation for Services by the Operator by submitting a booking (whether via an online form, or in writing or verbally over the phone or in person), constitutes an offer by the Customer to purchase the Services specified on these Conditions.
+No offer placed by the Customer shall be accepted by the Operator other than:

-2.3.1 by a written booking acknowledgement issued and executed by the Centre; or
+2.3.1 by a written booking acknowledgement issued and executed by the Operator; or

-3.1 Subject to condition 4.5 below, the Customer may make a booking with the Centre by telephone, email or online via our website.
-Please note that places cannot be provisionally booked (except where the booking is deemed by the Centre to be a group booking under condition 4.5 below).
+3.1 Subject to condition 4.5 below, the Customer may make a booking with the Operator by telephone, email or online via our website.
+Please note that places cannot be provisionally booked (except where the booking is deemed by the Operator to be a group booking under condition 4.5 below).

 3.2 To help you find the right course, please read each course description carefully.
 Once you have made your choice of course and dates, and have read the booking conditions, please make your booking with the appropriate payment.